eliranbi/MadridLabDocumentation/workbooks/Lab2/README.md

 - - -
-# Lab 2 - Use the Cordova CLI to add the MFP v8.0 Cordova Plugin
+# Lab 2 - The Cordova CLI & MFP v8.0 Cordova Plugin

-In this lab, we will use the Cordova CLI to add the MobileFirst Cordova plugin, These will be the typical steps you will need to go through when you want to add plugins to your application, adding the MobileFirst plugin will allow your app to use the MobileFirst platform different features.
+This lab will use the Cordova CLI to add the MobileFirst Cordova plugin.
+These are the standard steps required to add plugins to an application.
+Adding the MobileFirst plugin allows the application to use the MobileFirst platform features.

-General Steps:
+**General Steps:**

-1. Within the Ionic application you will run Cordova CLI command to add the plugin.
+1. Within the IBM Employee application directory, run Cordova CLI command to add a plugin.

+1. Add one or more device platforms.

-2. Use the MobileFirst CLI to preview the application to make sure, the plugin was successfully added.
+2. Use the MobileFirst CLI to preview the application to ensure the plugin was successfully added.

 ##Steps